Very Low Birth Weight

 What causes very low birth weight?

 Another cause of very low birth weight is when a baby does not grow well during pregnancy.
-This is called intrauterine growth restriction (IUGR).
-It may happen because of problems with the placenta, the mother's health, or birth defects.
-Most very low birth weight babies who have IUGR are also born early.
+This is called fetal growth restriction (FGR).
+In the past, this was called intrauterine growth restriction.
+It may happen because of problems with the placenta, the pregnant person's health, or birth defects.
+Most very low birth weight babies who have FGR are also born early.
 They are usually very small and physically immature.

 Who is at risk for very low birth weight?

-A baby is more likely to be very low birth weight if he or she is premature or has intrauterine growth restriction.
-Other things linked to the mother can increase the risk for VLBW, growth restriction, and prematurity.
+A baby is more likely to be very low birth weight if they are premature or have had fetal growth restriction.
+Other things that happen to or with the pregnant person can increase the risk for VLBW, growth restriction, and prematurity.
 They include:

 - Having an infection during pregnancy